wagtail/wagtail/docs/reference/streamfield/blocks.md

 .. autoclass:: wagtail.blocks.StaticBlock
     :show-inheritance:

     A block which doesn't have any fields, thus passes no particular values to its template during rendering.
-This can be useful if you need the editor to be able to insert some content which is always the same or doesn't need to be configured within the page editor, such as an address, embed code from third-party services, or more complex pieces of code if the template uses template tags.
+This can be useful if you need the editor to be able to insert some content that is always the same or doesn't need to be configured within the page editor, such as an address, embed code from third-party services, or more complex pieces of code if the template uses template tags.
 The following additional keyword argument is accepted:

     :param admin_text: A text string to display in the admin when this block is used.
-By default, some default text (which contains the ``label`` keyword argument if you pass it) will be displayed in the editor interface, so that the block doesn't look empty, but this can be customised by passing ``admin_text``:
+By default, some default text (which contains the ``label`` keyword argument if you pass it) will be displayed in the editor interface, so that the block doesn't look empty, but this can be customized by passing ``admin_text``:

     .. code-block:: python